 So I turned to my trusty Cricut Support Group, and I asked them to share a photo that I could put in this post of some of their Dollar Tree projects.

 Let me tell you – they delivered!
 I was so impressed by the creativity of all these people.
 There are some seriously amazing ideas.
+From paper flowers and seasonal decor to Christmas gifts and candle holders, you’ll find more than enough DIY projects to keep you busy.

 So today, I am sharing the post that everyone has been asking for – Dollar Tree Cricut Project ideas!
 I hope that you’ll take these projects, put your own spin on them, and enjoy the world of frugal crafting.